JuliaCon/www.juliacon.org/2026/visa.md

 ## Invitation Letter for Visa Applications

 If your visa application requires an **official invitation letter** from the conference organisers, please fill out the form below.
 We will contact you with a personalised letter that you can submit together with your visa application.
+Additionally please e-mail \email with note that you have filled out the form.

 ~~~
 <div class="row justify-content-center" style="margin: 2em 0;">